FC Borysfen Boryspil: First League and merger with CSKA

-At the same time FC CSKA Kyiv was playing at the 1994–95 Ukrainian Third League which was to be discontinued for the next seasons and most clubs would have been admitted to the Second League (Druha Liha).
-Before that CSKA played as CSK ZSU Kyiv in the 1992-93 Ukrainian Second League and was relegated.
+At the same time, FC CSKA Kyiv was playing in the 1994–95 Ukrainian Third League, which was to be discontinued for the next seasons, and most clubs would have been admitted to the Second League (Druha Liha).
+Before that, CSKA played as CSK ZSU Kyiv in the 1992-93 Ukrainian Second League and was relegated.
 Led by Volodymyr Lozynskyi, FC CSKA Kyiv won the 1994–95 season in the Third League (Tretia Liha) gaining 101 season points and was to be promoted back to the Second League.
 Yet, the armymen wanted something more.
 During the 1994–95 winter break the Minister of Defense Valeriy Shmarov and Dmytro Zlobenko reached an agreement about uniting of efforts and creation of the club CSKA–Borysfen.
 At disposal of Boryspil partners there appeared a football "administrative resource" of the army allowing, for example, at once to "call" under the club's colours from FC Veres Rivne the most talented half-back Oleksandr Svystunov and the other side received financial rears that CSKA so lacked.
-The team had lived in a hotel on territory of the RUFK boarding school (today Piddubny Olympic College) where it had trained among other places such as CSKA Stadium and sometimes even Republican Stadium.
+The team had lived in a hotel on territory of the RUFK boarding school (today Piddubny Olympic College) where it had trained among other places such as CSKA Stadium and sometimes Republican Stadium.
 At the same time the Ministry of Defense kept its original CSKA team as well that continued to play at the Second League.

-The 1995 spring portion of the season CSKA–Borysfen started out under new name, being registered in the capital city, and notable reinforcement.
-To the team's games that played at the CSKA Stadium on Povitroflotskyi prospekt were drawn football fans as the team was composed out of legends of the Soviet football, merited masters of sport, and holders of many other whatnot titles.
+In the 1995 spring portion of the season, CSKA–Borysfen started under a new name, being registered in the capital city with notable reinforcements.
+To the team's games that were played at the CSKA Stadium on Povitroflotskyi prospekt were drawn football fans as the team was composed of legends of Soviet football, merited masters of sport, and holders of many other whatnot titles.
 To its first spring game against Krystal from Chortkiv, the team consisted of following players Viktor Chanov, Oleh Kuznetsov, Yervand Sukiasyan, Mikheil Jishkariani, Andriy Annenkov, Vladyslav Prudius, Stepan Matviyiv, Mykola Volosyanko, Mykola Zakotyuk, Vitaliy Pushkutsa, and Oleh Pestryakov.
 The squad completely thrashed Krystal 5:0 and then seven games in a row went without a loss, stumbled two times in a row, and confidently finished the end of season.
-With help of Andrei Fedkov, the team managed to beat its main opponent of the season, FC Zirka Kirovohrad, finishing second after Zirka.
+With the help of Andrei Fedkov, the team managed to beat its main opponent of the season, FC Zirka Kirovohrad, finishing second overall.

 Own history

-In 1997 a new club was reestablished under the name of FC Borysfen Borysfen and started at amateur level and soon was promoted to the Druha Liha.
+In 1997, a new club was reestablished under the name of FC Borysfen Borysfen and started at amateur level and soon was promoted to Druha Liha.
 The club eventually won through to the Ukrainian Premier League, but by 2005 they finished in last position and were relegated back to the Persha Liha.
 In the 2005–06 and 2006–07 seasons played in the Ukrainian First League.
-In 2007, after the winter break, the club suffered financial difficulties, went into bankruptcy and folded.
+In 2007, the club suffered financial difficulties, went into bankruptcy and folded.

 Rebirth

-In 2013 the club was reformed as a youth club that would participate in the Kyiv Oblast competition with the future goals of returning to the national competition.
+In 2013, the club was reformed as a youth club that would participate in the Kyiv Oblast competition with the future goals of returning to the national competition.